NebTR/Better-Discord-Themes-by-WildKillBill/README.md

 # Tinted-Glass-Rain
 A clean style discord theme made for a nice clean feel.
+The background and buttons are both gifs.
 <hr>

 Current version: v1.0 (5/04/2023)